Dingavis

-Dingavis is an extinct genus of ornithuromorph bird from the Early Cretaceous of present-day China.
+Dingavis is an extinct genus of ornithuromorph dinosaurs from the Early Cretaceous of present-day China.
 It contains a single species, D. longimaxilla.

 Discovery and naming

-At Sihedang in Liaoning a fossil bird skeleton was excavated.
+At Sihedang in Liaoning a fossil skeleton was excavated.
 Catalogued as IVPP V20284, it was found in a layer of the Yixian Formation dating from the Aptian.
 It consists of an almost complete and associated skeleton with skull, compressed on a plate.
 It preserves feather remains at the neck.
 About forty gastroliths have been preserved.
 It represents an adult individual.
 The specimen was acquired by the Institute of Vertebrate Paleontology and Paleoanthropology in Beijing.
 The piece was prepared by Li Dahang.

 In 2015 the type species Dingavis longimaxilla was named and described by Jingmai O'Connor, Wang Min and Hu Han.
 The generic name combines the name of Ding Wenjiang, the "Father of Chinese Geology", with a Latin avis, "bird".
 The specific name is derived from the Latin longus, "long", and maxilla.